CODE QUALITY

 Halstead complexity measures are a set of software metrics introduced by Maurice Howard Halstead in 1977.
 These metrics provide a quantitative assessment of the complexity and maintainability of a program based on its operators and operands.
 By analyzing the structure of the code, Halstead metrics help developers understand the effort required to write, maintain, and comprehend the code.

 • Operators: These are symbols that perform operations on operands.
-Examples include arithmetic operators like +, -, *, and logical operators like && or ||.
+Examples include arithmetic operators like +, -, *, and /, and logical operators like && or ||.

 • Operands: These represent the data or variables that operators act upon.
 For instance, in the expression a + b, a and b are operands.

-The vocabulary size n is defined as the total number of unique operators and operands in a program:
+The vocabulary size is defined as the total number of unique operators and operands in a program:

 n=n1+n2